 Oh damn, only just remembered I was going to mix roasted onion quarters in with the beetroot :(, oh well, something else for next time!

-lovely crunchy texture. - Roast the beetroot in a medium oven for 20 mins Click here to start a 20 minute timer
+Roast the beetroot in a medium oven for 20 min.

 - Meanwhile, make the pastry.